 In September of last year, the announcement of a so-called ‘Volcano Bond’ by the government of El Salvador captured lots of attention.
-Basically it is a sovereign ‘energy-backed’ bond in the amount of $1 billion, with half of the raise used to buy Bitcoin, and the rest funding the geothermal-powered ‘Bitcoin City’, planned to be built in La Union on the slopes of the Conchagua volcano, overlooking the stunning Gulf of Fonseca.
+Basically it is a sovereign ‘energy-backed’ bond in the amount of $1 billion, with half of the raise used to buy Bitcoin, and the rest funding the geothermal-powered ‘Bitcoin City’, designed by Fernando Romero Enterprise and planned to be built in La Union along with the new airport and the ‘train of the pacific‘ near the slopes of the Conchagua volcano, overlooking the stunning Gulf of Fonseca.

 At a beach party hosted by President Nayib Bukele, several details were proposed:

 Use of funds: 1/2 infrastructure build, 1/2 Bitcoin purchase

 Interest on the notes: Payable annually in January

 Bitcoin distribution: 50% of proceeds paid after recovery of initial investment

 Interest on Bitcoin: Payable each January post recovery